opf/openproject/docs/installation-and-operations/installation/helm-chart/README.md

 - Helm 3.0.0+
 - PV provisioner support in the underlying infrastructure

+### ReadWriteMany volumes

+By default and when using filesystem-based attachments, OpenProject requires the Kubernetes cluster to support `ReadWriteMany` (rwx) volumes.
+This is due to the fact that multiple container instances need access to write to the attachment storage.

+To avoid using ReadWriteMany, you will need to configure an S3 compatible object storage instead which is shown in the [advanced configuration guide](../../configuration/#attachments-storage).

 ## Installing the Chart

 You can install the chart with the release name `my-openproject` in its own namespace like this: